Yasir-09/Home_Sales/README.md

 **About the Challenge**
 <br>This project required to apply PySpark and SparkSQL dependencies to analyze home sales data.
 It reads data from an AWS S3 bucket, converts the data to a Spark DataFrame, creates temporary views of the data, caches the views, and performs various SQL queries on the cached data.<br>

 The script requires Spark and Java to be installed.
-It downloads and installs the latest version of Spark, and I downloaded spark-3.5.0 3.x, installs Java, and sets environment variables.
+It downloads and installs the latest version of Spark, and I downloaded spark-3.5.0, installed Java, and sets environment variables on the Colaboratory of Google.
 It also imports the necessary packages, including pandas and findspark.

 **Following task were performed to apply queries on the home sales data as required by the challenge:**
 <br>•	Read in the AWS S3 bucket into a DataFrame.<br>